Privacy Policy

 • Third party service providers, such as healthcare providers and hospitals

-Legal basis for personal data processing
+Legal purpose for processing personal data

 Purpose/Activity